dotnet-websharper/docs/content/core/routing.md

             a [ attr.href (Router.Link router page) ] [ text content ]
     ```
 This works the same on both server and client-side to create basic `<a>` links to pages of your web application.
-* `Sitelet.New` creates a Sitelet from a router and handler.
+* `Sitelet.New` creates a sitelet from a router and handler.
 Example:
 ```fsharp
     [<Website>]
     let Main =